 Can I catch COVID-19 from my cat or dog?

-Whilst it is good news that there is no evidence that pets can themselves become ill or multiply the virus within themselves, there is still the danger that they can carry the virus with them from an infected human source.
+Whilst there is currently no evidence that infected pets can spread the disease to humans, there is still the danger that they can carry the virus on their fur from an infected human source.
 For this reason, we should treat stroking someone else’s dog or cat as the equivalent to shaking hands with all members of that pet’s household.
 Something that should be avoided if possible and followed by thorough hand washing.

 Should I still allow my cat to go outside?

-As a pet owner, you should aim to act responsibly in order to reduce the likelihood of your pets coming into contact with people from outside your household.
-If you have a suspected case of COVID-19 in your home, the British Veterinary Association recommend keeping cats indoors.
+If you are self-isolating due to COVID-19, the British Veterinary Association recommends keeping cats indoors in order to reduce the likelihood of your pets coming into contact with people from outside your household.
 Keeping your cat indoors could prevent them from carrying the virus with them when they visit your vulnerable elderly neighbour for extra fusses.

 A cat that is used to having access to the outdoors might find it distressing to be restricted, you can try to release some of that adventurous spirit by setting up food obstacle courses, playing with toys or laser pens.
 If keeping your cat indoors is not feasible, continue to follow strict hand hygiene before and after handling them.